parameter1/base-cms/MIGRATING.md

       "test": "lerna run test"
     }
     ```
-4. The root `Dockerfile` will need updates to properly build the sites in production.
+4. The root `Dockerfile` will need updated to properly build the sites in production.
 In additon to changing the Node version to `14.24` ([see the section concerning Node versions above](#upgrade-docker-node-images-from-10-to-14)) the build commands should be adjusted as follows:
     ```diff
     - WORKDIR /root/sites/$SITE
     - RUN node_modules/.bin/basecms-website build
     + RUN yarn build
     ```
     - This will run the `build` script found in each website (js/css/ssr/marko) and each package (compiles Marko files)

+5. Verify that the sites in `docker-compose.yml` are using `yarn dev` as their entrypoint and command.
+Some sites run the `basecms-website` command directly.
+For example, change the following:
+    ```diff
+    x-site-command: &site-cmd
+      <<: *node
+      - entrypoint: ["node_modules/.bin/basecms-website"]
+      + entrypoint: ["yarn"]
+      - command: ["dev", "index.js"]
+      + command: ["dev"]
+    ```

 ## Stylelint
 Linting styles via `stylelint` has been removed.
 The reasons are varied, but primarily version 10 is _really_ old and the bootstrap config preset isn't well-supported anymore.